MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Remove-AzureRmDataLakeStoreItem.md

 ```

 ### -Clean
-Indicates the user wants to remove all of the contents of the folder, but not the folder itself
+Indicates that this operation removes all of the contents of the target folder and retains the folder.
+Use this parameter with the *Recurse* parameter.

 ```yaml
 Type: System.Management.Automation.SwitchParameter